-For the first time in history, a full female card of boxing will be televised and it’s Claressa Shields and Savannah Marshall who are headlining the show in a fight for the undisputed middleweight crown.
+For the first time in history, a full female boxing card will be televised, and it’s Claressa Shields and Savannah Marshall headlining the show in a fight for the undisputed middleweight crown.

 The co-main event is also dripping in gold, as Mikaela Mayer and Alycia Baumgardner collide for a unification fight in the super-featherweight division.

-Check out the legs to our 3/1 Big Boxing Double here:
+Check out the legs to our 6/1 Big Boxing Acca here: